cameron/databacon/NOTES.md

 - rename guid to id (along with absorbing the interface improvements from graphql branch?)
 - Singleton subclass of Node
 - Class.attr.flags is referencable but not part of the public API (.flag is correct)
-- prevent adding relations of the incorrect context type

 # medium
 - save unsaved node properties via node.save()